Stonecalculator/stone-calculator-guide/posts/how-much-stone-guide.md

 ---
+layout: post
-title: How Much Stone Do I Need?
-Calculator & Estimation Guide
+title: "How Much Stone Do I Need?
+Calculator & Estimation Guide"
-description: Learn how to estimate stone quantity using a simple calculator approach.
-Understand bags, yards, and tons for landscaping and construction projects.
+description: "Learn how to estimate stone quantity using a simple calculator.
+Understand bags, yards, and tons for landscaping and construction projects."
 ---

 # How Much Stone Do I Need?
 Calculator & Estimation Guide